sveninfo/yard-restful/README.markdown

 So you'll have to re-genenarte your API on every machine.
 This should encourage more up to dateness

 ## Execution
-It is recommended that you use a .yardopts file
+It is recommended that you use a .yardopts file.
+The sample below assumes you are using Markdown in your YARD, as does the sample documentation.

 	--title "My API Documentation"
 	--plugin restful
+  --markup markdown
 	--readme API_README
 	--output-dir ./public/api
 	app/models/**/*.rb